Knowledge Base

 2. In the Category section, click Certificates.

-Step 3: Open the Certificate
+Step 3 — Open the certificate

 1. Double-click the certificate you want to modify.

-Important Note
+Important note

-- Be cautious when changing trust settings, especially for System or Root certificates.
+Be cautious when changing trust settings.

-Related Articles:
+Related articles

-Need help?
+Need assistance?